Massachusetts Trial Court has 15 law libraries.

 You need a lawyer if you need someone to help you make a decision or tell you the best way to solve your legal problem.
 Law librarians cannot advise you about what you should do.
 But they can help you find the laws you need.

-If you cannot find what you need on MassLegalHelp and you find yourself working with a law librarian, please tell her or him what you could not find.
+If you cannot find what you need on MassLegalHelp and you find yourself working with a law librarian, please tell them what you could not find.
 They will let us know and we will try to add it to our website as quickly as we can.